adminy/cubic/technical_manual/readMe.md

 ### <center>4.1 Social Media API</center>

 Social medias all have different API's, where initially the project was designed to include the most popular social media platforms like Facebook,Twitter,Instagram and Whatsupp.
-However after investigating the different platforms, we found each application had a different diffcult to use API's.
-Some API's didnt exist anymore, some were too decrecated to be used, others were not what our project covered and couldnt be used.
+However after investigating the different platforms, we found each application had a different difficult to use API's.
+Some API's didn't exist anymore, some were too deprecated to be used, others were not what our project covered and couldnt be used.
 Therefore we had to limit our scope to social media's that have working API's, that we could use in out project.
 After investigating the different API's we decided to use Facebook and Skype, since they were our best options.
 Even after using and coding the API's to work, problems still arised, especially when facebook changes something related to their features, the result is us changing the code to make it work again.
-There arnt alot of resources online to help develop and use API's, therefore we had to use our teamwork to continue building the necessary functionality.
+There are not a lot of resources online to help develop and use API's, therefore we had to use our teamwork to continue building the necessary functionality.
-If some problems arised with issues we didnt know how to deal with, we would ask our supervisor, Stephen Blotts, to help us make a decision.
+If some problems arised with issues we didn't know how to deal with, we would ask our supervisor, Stephen Blotts, to help us make a decision.
+Facebook API also had a hidden function which by default was no where to be found, we spent some time looking for alternatives.
+Eventually we solved the problem by discovering it from reading the API source code.

 ### <center>4.2 Design Decisions</center>

-Since the application was bulit using HTML/CSS and javascript, there were alot of libraries aviliable online to help design the application.
+Since the application was built using HTML/CSS and javascript, there were a lot of libraries available online to help design the application.
-After disccussing the possabilities with each other, we found using the new Materialze Library would be perfect, since its designed to be streamlined with efficiency and fluidity being the concepts behind the library.
+After discussing the possibilities with each other, we found using the new Materialize Library would be perfect, since its designed to be streamlined with efficiency and fluidity being the concepts behind the library.
 However after encountering the different problems arising from a new library, and the small amount of documentation, we had to improvise with our own CSS, and javascript.
-Our design is aimed to reduce the dependancy of the library in our design, preferring to code our own design.
+Our design is aimed to reduce the dependency of the library in our design, preferring to code our own design.
-When it comes to difference of opinion in terms of design, we would usually discuess the pros and cons of each design, thinking about the user and the different hardware limitations and how it would affect the user experience.
+When it comes to difference of opinion in terms of design, we would usually discuss the pros and cons of each design, thinking about the user and the different hardware limitations and how it would affect the user experience.
 This method usually helped decide any differences we had, another solution we found was seeing how the well known social medias designed their chat application.
 Comparing the different designs and what we liked, we designed the chat application.
-Our final phase of design, we asked different people to give use their experience using the application, and discuess how they felt about the design, changing a few things to depending on the feedback.
+Our final phase of design, we asked different people to give use their experience using the application, and discuss how they felt about the design, changing a few things to depending on the feedback.